Correlated pair ansatz with a binary tree structure: Binary tree state

 leads to a monomial approximation of the DOCI coefficients. \cite{Sangfelt1981,Khamoshi2019}

 We now take a subtly different route inspired by the AGP in approximating APIG.
 We consider the BTS ansatz

-which maintains the monomial approximation of DOCI coefficients like AGP of \Eq{\ref{eq: agp_as_doci}} while retaining more variational flexibility. \cite{ESPQC2023} Indeed, AGP is a special case of BTS, and thus, BTS is variationally bounded from above by AGP.
+which maintains the monomial approximation of DOCI coefficients like AGP of \Eq{\ref{eq: agp_as_doci}} while retaining more variational flexibility. \cite{ESPQC2023} Indeed, AGP is a special case of BTS, and thus, BTS is variationally bounded from above by AGP, i.e., $ E_{\text{AGP}} \geq E_{\text{BTS}} \geq E_{\text{DOCI}} $.
 The structure of the BTS coefficients, as discussed in \Appx{\ref{app: btp}}, ensures that each APIG permanent expansion of \Eq{\ref{eq: apig_permanent}} becomes a monomial for BTS.
-We take a closer look at the relation between APIG and BTS in \Appx{\ref{app: apig_and_bts}}.
+It should be noted that BTS can be thought of as a wavefunction resulting from the monomial approximation of DOCI coefficients, without referring to its relation with APIG.
+Indeed, BTS can not simply be understood as a special case of APIG, and we have elaborated this point in \Appx{\ref{app: apig_and_bts}} with a specific example.